axdyv/PANW-Mood-Journal/README.md

 ## 📌 Overview

-ChatGPT and Google Gemini 3 was utilized to help generate ambiguous entries, generate basic code solutions, create comments/improve readibility of the code, and verify the feasibility of ideas.
-All generated code outputs were verified using a series of system tests and thoroughly checked for bugs and security risks.

 The PANW Mood Journal Project is an NLP-driven system that analyzes free-form journal text and assigns two-dimensional emotional labels:

 Classifying how a person feels just based off of what they're saying is difficult, even for people.
 The goal of this mood journal is to provide some deeper insight into **how** a person feels when they write certain journal entries.
 Unlike traditional keyword-based sentiment engines, this system is built to handle **unstructured, messy text**: slang, sarcasm, typos, emojis, long-form reflections, and even fragmented emotional narratives.